Skip to Main Content

 The nonpartisan staff for each commission must produce initial plans 30-45 days after census data are available; public hearings must be complete by July 7, 2021 for the congressional plan and July 21, 2021 for the state legislative plan.
 Final maps were originally due by Sept.
 1, 2021 for the congressional plan and Sept.
 15, 2021 for the state legislative plan.
 However, due to the pandemic and the resulting census delays the Colorado Independent Congressional Redistricting Commission petitioned the Colorado Supreme Court to establish a modified schedule.
 Pursuant the authority provided under Colo.
 Const. art.
 V, § 44.5(1) the Court ordered the final congressional plan be submitted by Oct.
 1, 2021 and the final legislative plan by Oct.
 15, 2021.

-Candidates must file for congressional and state legislative primary elections by Mar.
+The deadline for candidates to file for congressional and state legislative primary elections was Mar.
 15, 2022.
 [Colo.
 Rev. Stat. § 1-4-801(5)]

 The Colorado constitution seems to prohibit redrawing district lines mid-decade, before the next Census, by tying redistricting activity to the year following the year of the decennial census.
 [Colo.
 Const. art.
 V, §§ 44(3)(d), 46(3)(d)]